The economy of the USA toppled as world’s most competitive economy

 “Unfortunately, the problem for many countries is that wealth accumulation by the rich doesn’t yield any benefits for the poor in the absence of proper social safety nets.

-“Innovation-driven economic growth in poorer countries improves competitiveness, but it also increases inequality.
+“Innovation-driven economic growth in poorer countries improves global competitiveness rankings, but it also increases inequality.
 This is obviously an issue that demands long-term attention.”

 Find out more about the IMD World Competitiveness Ranking.